yuanjian-org/app/README.md

 1. Run `yarn dev` to start local server.
 By default it will listen on [`localhost:3000`](http://localhost:3000).
 1. Visit this local server from broswer.
 Log in with your email.
 1. Run `yarn gen-test-data` to populate test data.
+1. Finally, restart your local server to clean up server cache and read pupulated data fresh.

 ## Frameworks Used